Were You Injured in a San Diego Workplace Accident?

 How Long Can I Stay on Workers' Comp?

-Typically, workers' compensation benefits can be provided for 104 weeks or about 2 years.
-If benefits are not used consecutively, it's possible to parcel the benefits over a period of 5 years.
-For specific severe injuries, a worker may be able to get 240 weeks of benefits.
-Severe injuries can include third-degree burns and illnesses developed from job environments and conditions.
+Typically, employers can provide workers' compensation benefits for 104 weeks or about two years.
+Parceling them over five years is possible if benefits are not used consecutively.
+For specific severe injuries, a worker may get 240 weeks of benefits.
+Severe injuries can include third-degree burns and illnesses from job environments and conditions.

 If the injured victim suffered injuries that resulted in a permanent disability, permanent disability payments may be awarded.